lmorchard/rust-invaders/README.md

 - [ ] Levels / level restart on death

+- [ ] Rework tags component with some utility methods - e.g. no more tags.0.contains()

+- [ ] Rework tags component to use Enum rather than arbitrary strings

+- [ ] Bullet entities should identify owner source for damage purposes

 - [ ] Implement additional tombstone types - i.e. big asteroid becomes 2 smaller ones

 - [ ] Implement despawn reasons and different tombstones (or lack thereof) based on reason